 Christian Studies students pursuing the BA degree receive a broad liberal arts education and the ability to select from a wide variety of courses that reflect their interests.
-The B.A. in Christian Studies does not require a minor.
+The BA in Christian Studies does not require a minor.
 However, Christian Studies majors may also complete the Biblical Languages, Philosophy, Intercultural Studies minor, or in a minor outside the College.
 Christian Studies B.A. students may not do the Biblical Studies or Christian Studies minors.
-The B.A. is also the best for students seeking to double major.
+The BA is also the best for students seeking to double major.

-Academic Core - 63 hours (see Bachelor of Arts Academic Core)
+see Bachelor of Arts Degree - Academic Core (p.
+86)